tcfraser/tcfraser.github.io/_posts/2016-01-30-polya-conjecture.md

 ## The Pólya Conjecture

 Although not clear from this table, George Pólya noticed something *strange* about $\lambda(k)$.
 He noticed an interested asymmetry to the values of $\lambda(k)$.
 Seemingly, $\lambda(k)$ equals $-1$ more often than it does $+1$.
 This indicates that there are *more* numbers with an odd number of prime factors than numbers with an even number of prime factors.
 Pólya conjectured that this was always true, no matter how many numbers he considered.
-Stating this conjecture formally, for $T(n)$ defined to be the sum of the Louville function,
+Stating this conjecture formally, for $T(n)$ defined to be the sum of the Liouville function,

 $$ T(n) = \sum_{k=1}^{n} \lambda(k) $$